 Sometimes, people get a rash first, followed by other symptoms.
 Others only experience a rash.

 Symptoms usually appear one to two weeks after infection.

-- Monkeypox can spread to anyone through close, personal, often skin-to-skin contact, including:
+- Mpox can spread to anyone through close, personal, often skin-to-skin contact, including:

 - Contact with respiratory secretions.

 - This direct contact can happen during intimate contact, including:

 - Oral, anal, and vaginal sex or touching the genitals (penis, testicles, labia, and vagina) or anus (butthole) of a person with mpox.

 - Touching fabrics and objects during sex that were used by a person with mpox and that have not been disinfected, such as bedding, towels, fetish gear, and sex toys.